 So how do you generate leads?
 Firstly and most importantly, know who your customer is, what their challenges and pain points are and help them by providing valuable content that helps solve these problems and challenges.
-Given that people are getting more and more reluctant to give away their contact details these days, the best way to overcome this is to offer something in exchange for their information and that's where lead magnets come in.
+Given that people are getting increasingly reluctant to give away their contact details these days, the best way to overcome this is to offer something in exchange for their information, and that's where lead magnets come in.

 So, What's a Lead Magnet?

-One of the main objectives for company is to attract lots of traffic to their website and generate good qualified leads with high conversion rates.
+One of the main objectives for a company is to attract lots of traffic to their website and generate highly qualified leads with high conversion rates.
 Lead generation magnets for SaaS and Software companies are a powerful way to generate leads.
-You can include them on your website pages, at the end of your blogs and publish directly on social media.
+You can include them on your website pages, at the end of your blogs and publish them directly on social media.
 A lead magnet will send visitors to a specially designed landing page like the one above.
-The majority of B2B buying processes begin with an online search so if your regularly producing content and have lead magnets in place you have a much better chance of attracting new high qualified leads.
+The majority of B2B buying processes begin with an online search so if you regularly produce content and have lead magnets in place you have a much better chance of attracting new highly qualified leads.